danicc097/openapi-go-gin-postgres-sqlc/README.md

 ![](.github/autodocs.png)

-All calls to `x` functions are logged for easier parallel execution and nested calls tracking:
+All calls to `x` functions are logged (distinguishing stdout and stderr) for easier parallel execution and nested calls tracking:

 ![](.github/logging.png)